The City of London has 25 wards, all of which are represented on the Court of Common Council by an Alderman and a number of Common Councillors.

 They sit on the different committees that discuss and make decisions on the day-to-day activities and projects of the City of London.
-The crucial issues that arise from these committees go on to be debated in the Court of Common Council – a monthly meeting of all Common Councilmen and Aldermen chaired by the Lord Mayor.
-Common Councilmen cover a wide range of professions and City interests but do not represent any political party.
+The crucial issues that arise from these committees go on to be debated in the Court of Common Council.
+Common Councillors cover a wide range of professions and City interests but do not represent any political party.
+They are elected for a four year term.

 The Alderman is the senior Member of a ward and also sits in the Court of Aldermen which has historic functions such as approving people for Freedom of the City and approving the formation of new livery companies.
 The Lord Mayor is drawn from the ranks of the Aldermen.
 There are separate arrangements for Aldermen whereby they face re-election every six years.